5 Fresh Ideas for Kitchen Window Treatments!

 modern kitchen with stainless steen apron sink, matte black faucet, floating shelves and light brown woven wood shades on window

-A chunkier bamboo shade gives your windows some contrast and plays into a more eclectic kitchen design.
+A chunkier bamboo shade contrasts your windows and plays into a more eclectic kitchen design.

 3. Faux Wood Blinds